dOrgTech/OpenRaise/docs/BondingCurve.md

 # Bonding Curve Fundraising

 The bonding curve fundraising module enables projects and organizations to issue tokens and raise money to fund their vision.
-The core of this implementation is a **bonding curve**, or automated market maker - as conceptualized by individuals such as [Simon dela Rouviere](https://medium.com/@simondlr/tokens-2-0-curved-token-bonding-in-curation-markets-1764a2e0bee5), [Billy Rennekamp](https://medium.com/@billyrennekamp/converting-between-bancor-and-bonding-curve-price-formulas-9c11309062f5) and [Thibauld Favre](https://github.com/C-ORG/whitepaper) to enable continuous funding for organizations, coupled with guaranteed liquidity for investors without relying on exchanges.
+The core of this implementation is a **bonding curve**, or automated market maker - as conceptualized by individuals such as [Simon de la Rouviere](https://medium.com/@simondlr/tokens-2-0-curved-token-bonding-in-curation-markets-1764a2e0bee5), [Billy Rennekamp](https://medium.com/@billyrennekamp/converting-between-bancor-and-bonding-curve-price-formulas-9c11309062f5) and [Thibauld Favre](https://github.com/C-ORG/whitepaper) to enable continuous funding for organizations, coupled with guaranteed liquidity for investors without relying on exchanges.

-Tokens issued via bonding curves can offer rights in the organization, such as **dividends** on future revenue or **governance rights** through token locking.
+Tokens issued via bonding curves can offer rights in the organization, such as **dividends** on future revenue or **governance rights**.

 This type of fundraising might allow for more flexibility, accountability, and alignment of incentives than alternative methods (such as ICOs or private fundraising).